6G-SANDBOX/docs/docs/tnlcm/database-schema.md

 draft: false
 ---

-TNLCM database, created with MongoDB, consists of several collections that store important information about `resource manager`, `trial network`, `user`, and `verification token`.
+TNLCM database, created with MongoDB, consists of several collections that store important information about `resource manager`, `trial network`, `user` and `verification token`.
 Below is a description of each collection, along with a graphical representation using SQL syntax created with [dbdiagram.io](https://dbdiagram.io/).

 ## Collections